gkjohnson/unity-clip-shader/README.md

 ## Use

 Draws the geometry with a double sided stencil pass and draws a quad afterward to give the illusion of solid geometry.
+The geometry must be manifold or water-tight with no duplicate triangles or edges.

 Add a `ClipRenderer` component to the GameObject to be rendered, and attach a `Clip Plane/Basic` material.
 The `ClipRenderer` component should be considered a replacement for the built-in `Renderer` component.